ef4203/proz-prog/project/docs.md

 # Technical Requirements

 - The image should be passed into the program via command line arguments.

 - The image should be converted into a two dimensional array.

+- A function should find the start and end point of the maze.

-- The array should be processed and the solution should be found with a recursive algorithm.
+- The maze should be solved with an recursive algorithm.

+- The solution path should be drawn into the image in red.

+- If no solution has been found, then draw the furthest possible path.

 - The array should be converted back into image binaries, and a new image should be saved.

 # Infrastructure Requirements